moorepants/learn-multibody-dynamics/tmt.rst

    the generalized coordinates are all zero, the two rods are perpendicular to each other.

-The following code is reproduced from the prior chapter and gives the velocities and angular velocities of :math:`A_o`, :math:`B_o`, :math:`A`, and :math:`B` in the inertial reference frame :math:`N`.
+The derivation of the kinematics is done in the same way as before.

 .. jupyter-execute::